Stratified $\beta$-numbers and traveling salesman in Carnot groups: Introduction

-We will give an overview of Carnot groups in the following subsection.
-For now, we simply say that they are a special class of nilpotent Lie groups that are topologically just some $\R^n$ and the reader can view as (possibly) noncommutative versions of Euclidean spaces.
+We will give an overview of Carnot groups in the following section.
+For now, we simply say that they are a special class of nilpotent Lie groups that are topologically just some $\R^n$ and the reader can view as (possibly) noncommutative versions of vector spaces.
 Importantly, they contain a distinguished set of lines called the {\it horizontal lines} that will be the analogue of affine lines in $\R^n$.
-Due to the presence of these horizontal lines, one can define a na\"ive analogue of the $\beta$ numbers by simply infimizing over horizontal, rather than affine, lines.
-The Heisenberg group is the simplest Carnot group and has nilpotency step 2.
+Due to the presence of these horizontal lines, one can define a na\"ive analogue of the $\beta$ numbers by simply infimizing over horizontal, rather than affine, lines:

+As mentioned above, $L$ are horizontal lines and $d$ will be any metric induced by a homogeneous norm (to be defined later).
+The ball $B(x,r)$ is a ball as defined by the metric $d$.

 Results in Carnot groups have been partial.
-For the Heisenberg group, there has been an almost tight characterization.
+For the Heisenberg group $\H$ (the simplest nonabelian Carnot group) there has been an almost tight characterization.

 \begin{theorem}[\cite{li-schul-1,li-schul-2}] Let $E \subset \H$ be a subset of the first Heisenberg group.
 Define